What Does a Class Observation Look Like?

 What We Ask in Return

-Commitment to the process and implementing related changes.
-To align with the service objective, we will follow up to gauge implementation of suggested strategies.
-Our teaching feedback consultation often involves multiple, time-intensive components (consulting, observing, surveying, analyzing data, reporting, etc.), so we ask that you commit to the process and to resulting incremental change.
+- Commitment to the process and implementing related changes.
+To align with the service objective, we will follow up to gauge the implementation of suggested strategies.
+The work we do often involves multiple, time-intensive components (consulting, observing, surveying, analyzing data, reporting, etc.), so we ask that you commit to the process and to resulting incremental change.